gustavgb/ivan/packages/ivan-web/src/content/getting-started.md

 ```
 page
   head
-    title: My first IVAN site
+    title: My first Ivan site
   body
     h1: Welcome to my website!
     p: Glad to have you here.
 ```

-Notice the use of indentation to describe parent/children.
+Notice the use of indentation to describe parent/child relationships.
 The root (zero indentation) is important, as it determines the *component type*.

 Here we use a *page* component.
 It tells the compiler to look here first, when building the page.
 Therefore, you are only allowed to have one page component.

 The page component has children.

-If you have written any HTML, this example above should be rather simply, as IVAN relies on the same tag names as seen in HTML.
+If you have written any HTML, this example above should be rather simply, as Ivan relies on the same tag names as seen in HTML.

 ## Let's compile